CAVE: Cerebral Artery-Vein Segmentation in Digital Subtraction Angiography: Experiments and Results

 \subsection{Quantitative analysis}

-In Table~\ref{tab:performance}, we present the results of \method~and existing approaches on the test set in terms of vessel and artery-vein segmentation.
-Regarding vessel segmentation, both U-Net and \method~significantly outperform the Frangi+K-means approach in terms of Dice coefficient with P$<$0.001.
-Notably, \method~shows a significant improvement over both U-Net (P=0.023) and the Frangi+K-means approach (P$<$0.001), demonstrating the effectiveness of incorporating spatio-temporal vascular and flow representation for separating vessels from subtraction artifacts or other static instruments.
+In Table~\ref{tab:performance}, we present the results of \method{} and other representative solutions on the test set in terms of vessel segmentation and artery-vein segmentation.
+Regarding vessel segmentation, both U-Net and \method{} significantly outperform the Frangi+$k$-means approach in terms of Dice coefficient with a margin of 10\% (P$<$0.001).
+Notably, \method{} substantially surpasses U-Net by 3.6\% (P=0.023) and the Frangi+$k$-means approach by 14\% (P$<$0.001), demonstrating the effectiveness of incorporating simultaneous spatio-temporal vascular and flow representation for separating vessels from subtraction artifacts or other static instruments.

 With respect to artery-vein segmentation, the advantage of spatio-temporal learning is even more prominent as shown in Table~\ref{tab:performance}.
-While relying solely on pixel-wise temporal characteristics leads to a multi-class Dice coefficient of 0.597 ($\pm$0.084), spatial feature-based deep learning achieves a higher Dice coefficient of 0.670 ($\pm$0.060).
-The U-Net+K-means approach, which leverages spatial and temporal features in two separate stages, achieves a Dice coefficient of 0.692 ($\pm$0.050).
-In contrast, by integrating both vasculature appearance and flow dynamics, \method~yields a significantly higher multi-class Dice coefficient of 0.794 ($\pm$0.057) compared to U-Net (P$<$0.001) and Frangi+K-means (P$<$0.001).
-Overall, \method~achieves significant improvement by incorporating the temporal aspects of DSA, with no significant differences observed among specific temporal approaches.
+While Frangi+$k$-means, by relying solely on pixel-wise temporal characteristics, achieves a multi-class Dice coefficient of 0.60 ($\pm$0.084), spatial feature-based deep learning (U-Net) obtains a higher Dice coefficient of 0.67 ($\pm$0.060).
+The U-Net+$k$-means approach, which leverages spatial and temporal features in two sequential stages, achieves a Dice coefficient of 0.69 ($\pm$0.050).
+In contrast, by integrating both vasculature appearance and flow dynamics in an end-to-end spatio-temporal deep learning model, \method{} yields a significantly higher multi-class Dice coefficient of 0.79 ($\pm$0.057) compared to U-Net (P$<$0.001) and Frangi+$k$-means (P$<$0.001).
+Overall, \method{} demonstrates significant improvements in artery-vein segmentation by incorporating the temporal contrast flow aspects of DSA in end-to-end learning.
+We observe no statistically significant differences among ConvGRU, ConvLSTM, and the temporal transformer.

+In terms of computational efficiency, \method{} takes on average 0.57$\pm$0.2 seconds to segment a complete DSA series on an NVIDIA 2080 Ti GPU with 11 GB of memory.